hudazana/gitTutorial/readme.txt

-This is my first changes.
+This is my first changes - add a new file.